Ph.D. Students

 Computer Science

-Mohammad Sohail, M.S.
+Mohammad Sohail, MS

 Mohammad is a doctoral student in the Computer Science program.
 He holds a master’s degree in Remote Sensing and GIS.
 Previously, he was a research associate at the Center for Water Informatics and Technology (WIT) LUMS, Pakistan, where he applied InSAR, Optical Remote Sensing, and Geospatial techniques for natural resources and disaster management research studies.
 His current research focuses on InSAR applications for land subsidence and natural disasters.

-Coastal Marine Systems Science
+Coastal and Marine System Science

-Ahmed Omar, M.S.
+Ahmed Omar, MS

 Ahmed is a doctoral student in the Coastal and Marine Systems Science program.
 He holds both a bachelor’s and a master’s degree in Geology from Suez Canal University in Egypt.
 For his master’s research, he applied spatial analysis techniques and various geological parameters to identify optimal sites for mangrove plantations along the Red Sea.
 Ahmed is proficient in GIS and the use of diverse satellite datasets—including Landsat 8, ECOSTRESS land surface temperature, DEMs, MODIS, PRISM, and GRACE—to address environmental and geological challenges.
 His current research focuses on monitoring groundwater level changes across various aquifers in Texas using remote sensing, GIS, and artificial intelligence to develop cost-effective methods for sustainable groundwater management.